A non-Standard Standard Model: The non-Standard Model

-The final step to establish equivalent phenomenology\footnote{To be clear; we mean equivalence with the SM as a Yang-Mills QFT not the standard quark model: We have already seen that the iquark picture in the n-SM does not completely agree with the approximate-flavor-symmetry classification scheme of the standard quark model.} between the n-SM and the SM is to prove physically indistinguishable $S$-matrix amplitudes for weak interactions.
-So it's time to display explicit details regarding the relevant QFT aspects: we will follow the notation and conventions of Weinberg\cite{W3} in this subsection.
+We have already argued that the QCD sector of the SM and the n-SM are identical.
+It remains to establish equivalence\footnote{To be clear; we mean equivalence with the SM as a Yang-Mills QFT not the standard quark model: We have already seen that the iquark picture in the n-SM does not completely agree with the approximate-flavor-symmetry classification scheme of the standard quark model.} between the n-SM and the SM $S$-matrix amplitudes for weak interactions.
+So it's time to display explicit details regarding the relevant QFT aspects.\footnote{We will follow the notation and conventions of Weinberg\cite{W3} in this subsection.}

 To remind, our focus is on the iquark Lagrangian

 where we have absorbed the scaling constants $\kappa^\pm$ into the covariant derivatives $\widetilde{\D}^\pm:=\kappa^\pm\D^\pm$ which is conceptually appropriate.
 The $\Bold{H}^+$ field iquark components are